-Trazodone and Zoloft may both be a similar kind of medication, antidepressants; however, they are very different medications.
+Trazodone and Zoloft are both often prescribed to treat depression; however, they are very different medications.

 Here we’ll take a closer look at the differences between each of these prescription drugs and why they’re prescribed by doctors.